Strome became a hamlet of Flagstaff County on January 1, 2016. Visit the Hamlet section of this website for more information about Strome.

 Excellent recreational facilities abound in Strome, include a two-sheet curling rink, outdoor skating rink, baseball diamonds, a playground and a community hall.
 These facilities are available for use for a variety of functions and events for groups and families alike.
 The Strome Drop-In Centre on Main Street is a favourite seniors' meeting place well utilized for celebrations, card parties, floor curling, lunches, and pot-luck gatherings.

 When visiting Strome, you are encouraged to make time to stop in at the Sodbuster's Archives and Museum to "relive the memories."
-Thanks to the residents and pioneer spirit of Strome's residents, it is one of the best museums in the area.
+Thanks to the residents and pioneering spirit of Strome's residents, it is one of the best museums in the area.
 Just north of Strome is Wavy Lake, a favourite feeding stop for geese and ducks and a choice area for hunters in the fall.

 A brief introduction to the history of Strome